Step 3: Selecting an Authentic Need

 Environmental Sustainability

 Students design and prepare plant-based meals in collaboration with cafeteria staff.
-They explore food sustainability, ethics, and the role of nutrition in individual and community health.
+They explore food sustainability, ethics, and the role of nutrition in health.
+Promotes sustainability by reducing water use, deforestation, and strain on ecosystems.

 Science, Humanities, Visual Arts, Wellbeing